jnewman-sonatype/DotNetInnerSource-Producer/README.md

 ## Part one of a two-part minimal example to demonstrate the Sonatype Lifecycle InnerSource Insight feature.

-This repoository contains the "producer", a .NET 8.0 class library that references some NuGet components with known vulnerabilities.
+This repository contains the "producer", a .NET 8.0 class library that references some NuGet components with known vulnerabilities.
 This is intended to be packaged as a NuGet .nupkg file and subsequently referenced by the "consumer" application.

+The other part of this example can be found in the [DotNetInnerSource-Consumer](https://github.com/jnewman-sonatype/DotNetInnerSource-Consumer) repository.

 Note: Pre-built CycloneDX SBOMs and NuGet Packages are available in the [DotNetInnerSource](https://github.com/jnewman-sonatype/DotNetInnerSource) repository and can be used to avoid the need to build the two parts of this example.